tskit-dev/pyslim/README.md

 can use it, and to read the metadata in a SLiM-produced tree sequence.

-The SLiM manual documents how the extra metadata is stored in the tree sequence files, and provides examples of how to use this package.
+The SLiM manual documents how the extra metadata is stored in the tree sequence files, and provides additional examples of how to use this package.

 ## Installation